-More Salesforce certifications are released every year, and if you’re like some Trailblazers, you have an urge to “catch ‘em all”!
+More Salesforce certifications are released every year, and if you’re like some Trailblazers, you might have the urge to catch them all!

-Here’s a Salesforce certification map for where you can take your career.
-You’ll find the recommended experience and prerequisite certifications you will need to progress to the next stage.
-Which path will you follow?
+Here’s a Salesforce certification map to help you guide your career journey.
+You’ll find the recommended experience and prerequisite certifications needed to progress to the next stage.
+Which path will you choose?

-Dividing up the certifications into pathways was not an easy task – what this proves, is that a career with Salesforce can take different turns.
+Dividing the certifications into pathways was not an easy task – what this proves is that a career with Salesforce can take many different turns.
 Trailblazers can choose their next step from a range of options.

 We chose the following paths, and gave them each a color:

-Although you are able to blaze your own path, there are rules that do need to be followed.
-Some certifications have prerequisites (certifications that you need to pass before you can attempt your target certification) which form the backbone of the pathways.
-For example, before you can take Advanced Administrator, you must have passed the Certified Administrator exam.
+Although you can blaze your own career path, there are rules that must be followed.
+Some certifications have prerequisites (certifications that you need to pass before attempting your target certification), which form the backbone of the pathways.
+For example, before you can take the Advanced Administrator exam, you must have passed the Certified Administrator exam.

 You will find the recommended experience in months or years on each certification, in line with Salesforce’s suggestion.
-An important approach to certifications is for candidates to have real-life experience working with these products; certifications may be one thing, but the hands-on, tangible experience will be more valuable in the long run.
-Something that is hard to test in a multiple-choice exam, but Salesforce have written their questions to oust out inexperienced professionals.
+An important approach to certifications is for candidates to have real-life experience working with these products.

 A couple of outliers to note:

-- CPQ Specialist: Neither core administrator nor consultant.
+CPQ Specialist: Neither a core administrator nor a consultant.

 Thank you for putting this resource together!
 One issue I did see, Platform Developer 1 is part of the Application Architect track, but not listed in the Infographic.
 I'm currently going for Application Architect, and I know this is listed in the Trailhead site as a requirement.